mscroggs.co.uk

 If you enjoyed this puzzle, check out Sunday Afternoon Maths LI,

-puzzles about money, or a random puzzle.
+puzzles about doubling, or a random puzzle.

 Archive